-MCAD has the following long-term debt outstanding as of March 1, 2012:
+MCAD has the following long-term debt outstanding as of February 1, 2015:

-- 1. \$4,355,000 Minnesota Higher Education Facilities Authority Revenue Bonds, Series Five-K, dated August 15, 2001 at various rates of interest; principal outstanding is \$3,160,000 with a final maturity of May 1, 2021.
-These bonds will be refunded with the proceeds of the Series Seven-N Bonds. - 2. \$7,670,000 Minnesota Higher Education Facilities Authority Revenue Bonds, Series Six-K, dated July 1, 2006 at various rates of interest; principal outstanding is \$6,330,000 with a final maturity of May 1, 2026.
-The proceeds were used to refund MCAD's then outstanding Series Five-D Bonds.
-The bonds are a general obligation of MCAD and secured by a debt service reserve fund. - 3. \$2,660,000 Minnesota Higher Education Facilities Authority Revenue Notes, Series Six-Z, dated as of November 24, 2009 at a variable rate of interest, principal outstanding is \$2,660,000 with a maturity of November 1, 2024.
-The Note proceeds were used to construct and improve a surface parking lot and perform landscaping improvements on MCAD's campus.
-The Notes are a general obligation of MCAD.
+- \$7,670,000 Minnesota Higher Education Facilities Authority Revenue Bonds, Series Six-K, dated July 1, 2006 at various rates of interest; principal outstanding is \$5,405,000 with a final maturity of May 1, 2026.
+Series Six-K Bond proceeds were used to refund MCAD's then outstanding Series Five-D Bonds.
+The Series Six-K Bonds are a general obligation of MCAD and secured by a debt service reserve fund.
+The Series Six-K Bonds will be refunded with proceeds from the Bonds. - 2. \$2,660,000 Minnesota Higher Education Facilities Authority Revenue Notes, Series Six-Z, dated as of November 24, 2009 at a variable rate of interest, principal outstanding is \$2,460,000 with a maturity of November 1, 2024.
+Series Six-Z Note proceeds were used to construct and improve a surface parking lot and perform landscaping improvements on MCAD's campus.
+The Series Six-Z Notes are a general obligation of MCAD.
+The Series Six-Z Notes will be refunded with proceeds from the Bonds. - 3. \$3,215,000 Minnesota Higher Education Facilities Authority Revenue Bonds, Series Seven-N, dated April 26, 2012 at various rates of interest; principal outstanding is \$2,930,000 with a final maturity of May 1, 2023.
+Series Seven-N Bond proceeds were used to refund MCAD's then outstanding Series Five-K Bonds.
+The Series Seven-N Bonds are a general obligation of MCAD and secured by a debt service reserve fund.